Porskrog/Book-Project-The-Broken-Compass/manuscript/part2/Chapter-7-responsibility.md

 Despite the overwhelming pressure at Fukushima, Yoshida maintained a blame-free environment focused on solutions.
 When workers made mistakes under extreme stress, he emphasized learning rather than punishment.
 In his testimony, he took personal responsibility for decisions rather than pointing to systemic failures.
 [16]

+## Measuring Responsibility Before Results Are Known

+If we can't judge responsibility by outcomes alone, how do we recognize it in real-time?
+By observing these markers:

+- Who is voluntarily stepping into zones of risk and accountability?
+- Who actively seeks to understand and manage consequences beyond their formal role?
+- Who makes explicit choices rather than allowing drift or deferring to "the system"?
+- Who demonstrates awareness of and concern for impact on stakeholders at all levels?
+- Who shows consistency between stated values and actual behaviors?

+When we examine the Fukushima and Deepwater Horizon cases through this lens, the responsibility difference becomes clear independent of how either situation ultimately resolved.
+Yoshida expanded his responsibility horizon far beyond his formal role, while at Deepwater Horizon, responsibility continually contracted as each party sought to minimize their accountability.

 ## The Responsibility Equation

 Let's make this concrete.
 Here's the equation you need to understand:

 Responsibility = (Ownership × Action) / Excuses

 If your excuses are greater than zero, your responsibility trends toward zero.
-It's simple math, folks.
+It's simple math.

 Consider how this equation played out in our two disaster scenarios: